torsday/notebook/ops/ldap.md

 DN                | Distinguished Name (`dn`), an entry's fully qualified name, unambiguously refers to an entry in the tree.
 It's the concatenation of its `rdn` and its immediate superior's `dn`. e.g. `UID=nobody@example.com,DC=example,DC=com`, `CN=John Smith,OU=Sales,O=ACME Limited,L=Moab,ST=Utah,C=US`
 DSA               | Directory System Agent.
 Any DAP or LDAP enabled directory service e.g. an LDAP server.
 DSE               | DSA Specific Entry.
-A control entry in a local directory server. filter            | allows certain entries in the subtree and excludes others.
+A control entry in a local directory server.
 LDIF              | LDAP Data Interchange Format.
 A plain text data interchange format for representing LDAP directory CRUD requests. *(see more below)*
 Object Classes    | Collections of attributes.
 Each `objectClass` is uniquely identified by an OID OID               | Object IDentifier.
 A dot-separated valued e.g. `2.5.6.2` that uniquely defines an object and who is responsible for its definition